-Subscription-based mobile apps are taking over.
-In 2021, the revenue of the top 100 subscription apps increased by 41%, reaching $18.3 billion.
-To unleash the potential of subscription monetization, you should entice users with offers based on their behavior and segmentation.
+To unleash the potential of a subscription monetization model, you should entice users with offers tailored to their behavior and subscription lifecycle stage.
 Keep reading to uncover how you can target high-value customers at the right time to increase app revenue.

 Subscription-based apps: when value drives monetization

 It is not only crucial to launch an app that users fall in love with but to choose a monetization strategy that better fits the type of your app.
-Game apps stimulate in-game purchases and implement pay-per-click (PPC) and cost-per-impression (CPI/CPM) advertising, while mobile commerces drive repeat purchases and special-occasion sales.
+Gaming apps stimulate in-app purchases and implement pay-per-click (PPC) and cost-per-impression (CPI/CPM) advertising, while mobile commerces drive repeat purchases and special-occasion sales.

-The subscription-based model generates money through recurring payments.
-To increase app revenue, it is crucial to detect the right moments when the user is willing to pay to enhance their experience.
+The subscription-based model generates money through recurring fees.
+To increase subscription revenue, it is crucial to detect the right moments when the user is willing to pay to enhance their experience.
 At these hotspots, you have the most chances to convert users into loyal, long-term-customers by offering:

 • Free trial;